Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Conclusions

 \section{Conclusions}

 This study presents the results of a differential cross-section measurement in the \wbwb\ final state using data collected by the ATLAS detector at the LHC at a centre-of-mass energy of $\sqrt{s} = \SI{13}{\TeV}$, corresponding to an integrated luminosity of \SI{140}{\ifb}.
-The analysis focuses on the fiducial phase spaces defined by requiring at least or exactly two $b$-tagged jets and two leptons with opposite charges and different flavours.
+The analysis focuses on the fiducial phase spaces defined by requiring at least or exactly two $b$-jets and two leptons with opposite charges and different flavours.

 The differential cross-section as a function of the variable most sensitive to the \ttbar\ and $tW$ interference, \mbl, is measured in the $2b$-exclusive region.
 The results are compared with different schemes to model the interference, with the DR approach showing the best agreement with the data, although it still fails to accurately describe the data in the extreme tail of the distribution.
-The sample simulating the full $bb4l$ final state shows larger differences in this region, but a full assessment would require further exploration of theoretical uncertainties.
+The sample simulating the full $bb4l$ final state shows larger differences in this region.
+However, a full assessment of this discrepancy's significance requires a complete prescription of theoretical uncertainties for the $bb4l$ model, including scale, PDF, parton-shower, and matching variation.
 This measurement provides critical input for refining future versions of the $bb4l$ generator as well as enabling improvements in the modelling of the \ttbar\ and $tW$ interference effects.

 In the $2b$-inclusive region, the differential cross-sections are measured as a function of kinematic variables related to the leptons, jets, and combinations of the two $b$-jets ($bb$ system), the two $b$-jets and the two charged leptons ($bbll$ system), and the two $b$-jets and all charged and neutral leptons ($bb4l$ system).
 The results indicate that none of the considered NLO+PS predictions, including the $bb4l$ sample, is able to simultaneously describe all observables in the fiducial phase space.
 This finding is consistent with previous measurements in both the dilepton and semileptonic final states.
 The best-performing predictions are from the nominal \POWPY[8], in particular after the inclusion of higher-order corrections to the \ttbar\ sample via the NNLO reweighting and, to a minor extent, \minnlo, and \POWHER[7] models.
 However, it is important to emphasise that the \POWPY[8] predictions benefit from tuning to data, particularly for the $N_{\text{jets}}$ and $\pt(\ttbar)$ distributions, while the \POWPY[8] \minnlo\ and $bb4l$ predictions represent theoretical predictions without such tuning.
 Finally, models with alternative \hdamp\ and \pthard\ variations are only compatible with a single observable.